-Conclusion: This study shows kaempferol, morin and quercetin that belongs to flavonol subclass of flavonoids at this concentration using the amine incorporation assay have inhibitory effect on the amine incorporation activity of hrTG2.
+Conclusion: This study shows kaempferol, morin and quercetin that belong to flavonol subclass of flavonoids at this concentration using the amine incorporation assay have inhibitory effect on the amine incorporation activity of hrTG2.

-Author's contribution: MEA, PLB & AJH conceived, design the study and drafting the manuscript.
+Author's contribution: MEA, PLB & AJH conceived, design the study and drafted the manuscript.
 MEA & PLB collected and analysed data.
 All authors approved the final version of the manuscript and agreed to be accountable for its contents.

-Conflict of interest: The authors declare absence of any commercial or financial relationships that could be construed as a potential conflict of interest.
+Conflict of interest: The authors declare the absence of any commercial or financial relationships that could be construed as a

-Ethical issues: Including plagiarism, informed consent, data fabrication or falsification and double publication or submission have completely been observed by authors.
+Ethical issues: Including plagiarism, informed consent, data fabrication or falsification and double publication or submission were completely observed by the authors.